What is Growth Equity?

 2. Source of returns

-The primary source of returns for venture capital investments is the successful introduction of the company’s products or services to the market and conveying the product’s success into revenue generation.
-On the other hand, the source of returns for growth equity investments is the company’s ability to scale its operations, which results in significant revenue and profitability growth.
+The primary source of returns for venture capital investments is the profitable introduction of the company’s products or services to the market.
+The source of returns for growth equity investments is the company’s ability to scale its operations, which results in significant revenue and profitability growth.

 3. Risk profile